Bologna Centrale: Location map

 Although most Frecciarossa high-speed trains use these platforms, an occasional Frecciarossa uses platforms 1-11, for example those to/from Bari & Lecce.

-To reach the high-speed platforms from the main hall, go down the escalator or lift into the pedestrian subway under the tracks and follow it to the far side of the station beyond platform 11.
-Then take a lift or a series of escalators down two more levels (a parking/drop-off level and a shopping arcade level) to high-speed platforms 16-19, some 23m (75 feet) underground.
+To reach the high-speed platforms: From the main hall, go down the escalator or lift into the pedestrian subway under the tracks and follow it to the far side of the station beyond platform 11.
+Then take a lift or a series of escalators down past a parking/drop-off level to a high-speed concourse & waiting area, then down again to platforms 16-19, some 23m (75 feet) underground.

 Bologna Centrale high-speed train underground platforms Bologna Centrale high-speed train underground platforms